 Dehydrogenase activities

 The dehydrogenase activities in vermiwash was significantly influenced by different substrates and various harvesting intervals.
 On the 16th day tree litter recorded significantly higher dehydrogenase activities (18.64 µg TPF ml⁻¹ 24 hr⁻¹) than rest of the treatment which was followed by coconut coir (15.04 µg TPF ml⁻¹ 24 hr⁻¹).
 The results imply robust microbial activity occurring in the early phase of organic matter decomposition.
-On the 32nd day, the higher dehydrogenase activities was recorded in wheat straw at (9.30 µg TPF ml⁻¹ 24 hr⁻¹) which was at par with button mushroom spent compost (9.28 µg TPF ml⁻¹ 24 hr⁻¹) and soybean straw (8.44 µg TPF ml⁻¹ 24 hr⁻¹).
+On the 32nd day, the higher dehydrogenase activities were recorded in wheat straw at (9.30 µg TPF ml⁻¹ 24 hr⁻¹) which was at par with button mushroom spent compost (9.28 µg TPF ml⁻¹ 24 hr⁻¹) and soybean straw (8.44 µg TPF ml⁻¹ 24 hr⁻¹).

 Table 3 Periodical changes in enzymatic activity in vermiwash as influenced by